 - Not all students have parent or family support to complete homework.
 I believe strongly in educating parents during Open House and other school events about the importance of devoting home time to learning.
 However, some parents are still not able to help students with homework for a variety of reasons (language barrier, time, education, etc.).

 - Finding or creating differentiated homework assignments is very time consuming.
 I always have a huge range of abilities in my classroom, and I want to provide homework assignments at my students’ individual levels.
 I don’t want students to become frustrated by the homework, or completely bored by it.
 But differentiating homework takes a TON of time!

 - Keeping up with missing assignments can be challenging.
 Kids don’t always turn in their homework.
 I can’t tell you how many times I inquired about a missing homework assignment, only to find out that it had been in the child’s backpack for a week!
 Kids also don’t always do their homework.
 Trying to track down missing assignments can take up a lot of time.

-In spite of these challenges, I still believe that a little bit of homework can be very valuable for Kindergarteners.
+In spite of these challenges, I still believe that a little bit of homework or time spent reading with parents can be very valuable for Kindergarteners.
 Because I know firsthand how time-consuming it can be to find the right homework for students, I’ve created a Leveled Literacy Homework series that you can use with your Kindergarten (or 1st grade) students.